 This date was chosen due to it coinciding with the date on which the World Intellectual Property Organization was established in 1970.
 And quite frankly, it's something of a slow news day when it comes to reasons for us to celebrate with a cocktail, so we're kind of happy they chose today.

-We are drinking to those folk that create IP in the form of works of art with an Artist Special.
+We are drinking to those folk that create IP with a Grand Designs.